Admissions & FormsPage address: http://sbs.mnsu.edu/socialwork/graduate/admissions.html

 MSW Admissions Information & Application Forms

-APPLICATION STATUS: Applications for the 2018 academic year will be posted October 6, 2017.
+APPLICATION STATUS: Applications for the 2018 academic year have been posted and are currently being accepted.

 If you would like to talk or meet with Dr. Kimberly Zammitt, the MSW Program Director, about the program or the admissions process, please contact her directly to schedule an invididual meeting.